thesobercoder/polygon/README.md

 ## Installation

-> [!IMPORTANT]
-> This guide assumes that you have AutoHotkey executable available in your path.

-To automatically start Polygon at Windows logon -

-- Create a new directory under your home `C:\Users\<username>` directory named `.config`.
-- Copy the `polygon.ahk` file to this newly created `.config` directory.
+- Download the compiled executable from the latest [release](https://github.com/thesobercoder/polygon/releases/latest).
-- Copy the `polygon.cmd` file in the `shell:startup` directory.
+- Copy the `polygon-*.exe` that you downloaded based on your architecture to the `shell:startup` directory.

 If you followed everything correctly, Polygon should start with Windows logon after the next reboot.